ErikSugawara/covid19-visualization-analysis/README.md

  ## Future implementations
  - [ ] Add more statistics for Top 10 Countries.
  - [ ] Add new ways to display more elaborated graphics.
- - [ ] Implement some machine learning.
+ - [ ] Implement some deep learning.

  ## Project status